GevorgMartirosyan8878/docs/restAPI/README.md

 which waiting for client requests.
 The server does not start sending information about state of some recourses on its own

+**Stateless**:</br>
+We can say that stateless means the server does not remember anything about the user who uses the API.
+Communication between client and server must be stateless.
+This means that every request from client to server must contain all necessary information to handle data and server shouldn't keep any information about prev or any request

 **Layered system**:</br>
 Between client who request representation for recourse state and the server who send the response back, there can be a number of servers in the middle,